Learn About LIHEAP in Ohio

 OH utility assistance is not provided to every family that applies for the program.
 HEAP has strict low-income qualifications that must be met before funds are provided.
 It is important for families to understand that they can only receive this assistance through the program for one season.
 Therefore, these households should continuously seek financial independence and budget for home improvements to ensure they can eventually fully pay for their own heating costs.
 To learn more about this heating assistance program, the eligibility guidelines and benefits that are provided to qualifying beneficiaries, review the information provided.

-Types of LIHEAP Energy Assistance in Ohio
+Learn About Types of LIHEAP Energy Assistance in Ohio

 The Low Income Energy Assistance Program in Ohio provides financial assistance that goes directly toward an a eligible enrollee’s energy bill.
 In most cases, the beneficiary’s allotted monetary funds are sent directly to the energy company to assist in paying the heating bill.
 The beneficiary is usually responsible for paying the rest of the household’s bill that remains after the supplemental assistance was deducted.
 This allows the OH LIHEAP program to ensure the funding provided to each beneficiary is allocated correctly and is truly helping to assist each family with its heating costs.
 HEAP benefits are also provided in emergency situations.
 These benefits are allotted in the same way they are for standard beneficiaries, but these funds are provided to energy companies quickly after a crisis occurs.